0x2alx/solidity_contracts_v2/README.md

 ## Why?

 The motivation behind is project is to offer NFT creators/artists an alternative solution for their smart contract deployment.
-Instead of minting your NFTs on some markeplace contract you do not own or using other solutions like manifold that are more limited in terms of features, I am providing my **GhostyERC721Ctr.sol** contract for anyone who would like to use it.
+Instead of minting your NFTs on some marketplace contract you do not own or using other solutions like manifold that are more limited in terms of features, I am providing my **GhostyERC721Ctr.sol** contract for anyone who would like to use it.

-The tradeoff is complexity.
+The trade off is complexity.
 Going this way is a bit more complicated than using manifold or lazy minting, BUT I believe it is worth it (see list of features below).
 The good news is, I have provided a very detailed guide below, as well as video demos.
 If you read it all, you will likely get a better understanding of how smart contracts work and will be able to easily deploy and interact with your own contract.
-Once you understand the process, you can easily deploy as many contracts/collections as you want.
+Once you understand the process, you can quickly re-produce it and deploy as many collections as you want.

 ## Features